fraserivison/apex-adventures/README.md

 Navigation Bar featured on every page, interactive.

 Gallery page with testimonials
-Hover feature to make sharks look like they're coming out
+Responsive design using hover feature to make sharks look like they're coming out.
+Media query in place so it isn't availabe on screens with a width smaller than 600px.

 CTA at the bottom of the Home and Gallery pages to redirect customers to the booking page.